ceph/ceph/doc/rados/api/librados-intro.rst

 - Get cluster statistics
 - Use Pool Operation (exists, create, list, delete)
 - Get and set the configuration

+One of the powerful features of Ceph is the ability to bind to different pools.
+Each pool may have a different number of placement groups, object replicas and replication strategies.
+For example, a pool could be set up as a "hot" pool that uses SSDs for frequently used objects or a "cold" pool that uses erasure coding.

 The main difference in the various ``librados`` bindings is between C and the object-oriented bindings for C++, Java and Python.
 The object-oriented